-- an equal or better type of health monitoring is available - the use of that other type of monitoring is recommended by a registered medical practitioner with experience in health monitoring.
+- an equal or better type of health monitoring is available, and - the use of that other type of monitoring is recommended by a registered medical practitioner with experience in health monitoring.

 Health monitoring is not an alternative to implementing control measures.
-If the results indicate that a worker is experiencing adverse health effects or signs of exposure to a hazardous chemical, the control measure must be reviewed and if necessary revised.
+Health monitoring is a way of identifying if control measures are effective.
+If the results of health monitoring indicate that a worker is experiencing adverse health effects or signs of exposure to a hazardous chemical, the control measures must be reviewed and if necessary revised.